superspacehero/Mouseless/README.md

 To manage your favorites:

-1. Exit the 10-foot interface (press `Q`), and go to your main applications list.
+1. Exit the 10-foot interface (press `Esc`), and go to your main applications list.
 1. Right-click on the application you want to add and select Add to Favorites, or Remove from Favorites.
 1. Reopen the 10-foot interface and you should see your customized apps in the grid.
 See [this guide](https://help.ubuntu.com/stable/ubuntu-help/shell-apps-favorites.html.en) for more information.